getdish/dish/docs/tom.md

   - your updates to disambiguate on review.type would be nice to integrate on frontend in places you see reviews used
   - moving to vote for persistence
 - google crawler

+- also tags neede a popularity metric, useful for the "filter by dish: ..." list (currently ordered alphabetically)

 [0] error: